Ruggero Razza

-Ruggero Benedetto Italo Razza (born 23 September 1980) is an Italian politician of Brothers of Italy who was elected member of the European Parliament in 2024.
+Ruggero Benedetto Italo Razza (born 23 September 1980) is an Italian politician of Brothers of Italy (FdI) who was elected a member of the European Parliament (MEP) in 2024.

 Early life and career

 Razza was born in Milan in 1980, to Catanian parents.
 He joined the National Alliance's youth wing Youth Action, and served as its national director.
 He was later a co-founder of the Sicilian Alliance, and joined The Right.
 In 2008 he was The Right's candidate for president of Sicily in the regional election, and was named national spokesperson of the party's youth wing Gioventù Italiana.

 In 2012, he was appointed vice president of the province of Catania by Giuseppe Castiglione, a few weeks after being named assessor for cultural policies.
-He became coordinator of DiventeràBellissima in 2015, and in 2017 was appointed health councillor of Sicily.
+He became coordinator of Diventerà Bellissima in 2015, and in 2017 was appointed health councillor of Sicily.